kindljiri/MIB-Processing/README.md

 To get it work do those:
 Import-Module .\MIB-Processing.psm1

-and then for information about functions do:
-Get-Help Import-MIB
+List of functions:
-Get-Help Import-MIB -examples
+Import-MIB
-Get-Help ConvertTo-Snmptrap
+Get-MIBInfo
+Is-BackwardsCompatible
-Get-Help ConvertTo-Snmptrap -examples
+ConvertTo-Snmptrap
+ConvertTo-SMIv1
+ConvertTo-SMIv2